CodePapa360/Convayto/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+You are free to use, modify, and distribute this project, but please give credit to the original author.

 ## Author